remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 |0.003194|Roundabout mandatory|
 |0.002312|Traffic signals|

+  - For 4th image which is a Pedestrians sign, model failed to recognize it.
+This one may be little tricky with its orientation.
+It does not even have Pedestrians in its top 5 probabilities.

 - image 4, labelized : "Speed limit (70km/h)", got top 5 traffic sign predictions :

 |Probability|Prediction|